neel-1905/interactive-bookstore-application/README.md

 ## Usage

 - To add books to the database, I have created an api.
-You can add books using postman or any other api platform
+You can add books using postman or any other api platform.
+  Use http://localhost:5000/books/addBook to insert a book.
+Be sure to use a login token in the header.
+For inserting images i have used image links from the net.

 - Install all the libraries and packages used in the project.